anhender/mse_ML_datasets/README.md

    - Zhuo_regression_data

 ## Acknowledgments
 This work was supported by the University of Utah's [Undergraduate Reserach Opportunities Program (UROP)](https://our.utah.edu/urop/) for the Fall 2020 Semester.
+We also gratefully acknowledge support from the National Science Foundation CAREER Award, grant number 1651668.